ikar1234/PHMM/README.md

 ## Input

-The models takes a multiple sequence alignment as an input.
-Supported formats are Jaspar,MEME,FASTA.
+The model takes a either a multiple sequence alignment as an input or a set of unaligned sequences.

 ## Training
+- Known parameters (multiple alignment was given)
+ The model uses the Viterbi algorithm for training.

+- Unknown parameters
+ When the parameters are unknown, the model first estimates them using the test data with the Baum-Welch algorithm.
+Then, it aligns the sequences to a multiple alignment.
 ## Evaluation

+The model can estimate the observation probability of a sequence given a multiple alignment.